lkodinsson/MARS/Fantasy/Spellcasting.md

 **Duration:** 5 minutes (concentration)
 **Resist:** Willpower

 Increase or decrease the size category of a creature or object.
-You may change size an additional size category by raising mana cost by 1 and difficult by 2 for each category after the first.
+You may change size an additional size category by raising mana cost by 1 and difficulty by 2 for each category after the first.
 Changing the size category of a creature also modifies its stats.
 It will receive +1 Strength per increase or -1 Strength per decrease, as well as -1 Dexterity per two increases (rounded up) or +1 Dexterity per two decreases (rounded up).

 For example: If your target was Medium sized and you increased it to Huge (three size increases) it would get +3 Strength and -2 Dexterity.
 This would cost 4 mana with a difficulty of 14.